 Leveraging ontologies, semantic tools can perform advanced categorization and processing of data produced across the systems engineering ecosystem.
 A semantic broker arranges data for processing to a common language and set of rules.
 It exposes that data for use by any other tool in the ecosystem according to those rules.

 A semantic broker not only can assemble data from varied information systems in a more central fashion but also provides domain and discipline traceability and intelligent analysis through different rule sets.

-Smart data agents can provide automated advice to users about the data they’re creating or using, such as to look at another part of the system architecture that could be impacted by a change to a component.
-Architecture analysts will not have to leave their native tools and pull in, for example, requirements or build-of-materials data from other sources in the ecosystem to see whether system decisions or changes affect that data.
+Smart data agents can provide automated advice to users about the data they’re creating or using, such as to look at another part of the system architecture that a component change could impact.
+For example, architecture analysts will not have to leave their native tools and pull in requirements or build-of-materials data from other sources in the ecosystem to see whether system decisions or changes affect that data.

 Through a standardized framework that provides a mechanism for interoperable ontologies, organizations from various domains can plug in their application ontologies and a set of rules understood by both computers and humans can manage a variety of information systems.

-With ontologies and semantic brokers in place, the systems engineering ecosystem will be able to dictate how data is curated, thus facilitating better integration of the various pieces of digital engineering data produced and providing a holistic picture of a system to various domains and disciplines.
+With ontologies and semantic brokers in place, the systems engineering ecosystem will be able to dictate data curation, thus facilitating better integration of the various pieces of digital engineering data produced and providing a holistic picture of a system to various domains and disciplines.